earlgreytech/neutron-spec/neutron-ARM.md

 * SVC 0xFE: revert_execution(status) -> noreturn -- Will revert the current execution, moving up the chain of execution to return to the previous contract, and reverting all state changes which occured within the current execution
 * SVC 0xFF: exit_execution(status) -> noreturn -- Will exit the current execution, moving up the chain of execution to return to the previous contract.
 State changes will only be committed if the entire above chain of execution also exits without any reverting operations.

-## x86 Memory Map
+## ARM Memory Map

-The x86 memory map is as follows:
+The ARM memory map is as follows:

 * 0x10000, immutable, first code memory
 * 0x20000, immutable, second code memory